-• Standby timer: Choose whether the exposure meters turn off automatically when the GP-1/GP-1A is attached.
+• Standby timer: Choose whether the exposure meters turn off automatically when the GP-1 is attached.

-Option n Description Enable Exposure meters turn off automatically if no operations are performed for the time selected for Custom Setting c2 (Standby timer , \Box 227; to allow the camera time to acquire GPS data, the delay is extended by up to one minute after the exposure meters are activated or the camera is turned on).
+Option Description Exposure meters turn off automatically if no operations are performed for the time selected for Custom Setting c2 ( Standby timer , $\square$ 227; to allow the camera time to acquire GPS data, the delay is extended by up to one minute after the exposure meters are activated or the camera is turned on).
 This reduces the drain on the battery.
-Disable Exposure meters do not turn off while the GP-1/GP-1A is connected.
+Disable Exposure meters do not turn off while the GP-1 is connected.

-- Position: This item is only available if the GP-1/GP-1A is connected, when it displays the current latitude, longitude, altitude, and Coordinated Universal Time (UTC) as reported by the GP-1/GP-1A. - Use GPS to set camera clock: Select Yes to synchronize the camera clock with the time reported by the GPS device.
+- Position: This item is only available if the GP-1 is connected, when it displays the current latitude, longitude, altitude, and Coordinated Universal Time (UTC) as reported by the GP-1. - Use GPS to set camera clock: Select Yes to synchronize the camera clock with the time reported by the GPS device.